oucar/VsLive2023-Orlando-BlazorTopToBottom/README.md

 - Blazor doesn't use MVC, it uses MVvM (list differences).
     - [MVC & MVVM](https://medium.com/@ankit.sinhal/mvc-mvp-and-mvvm-design-pattern-6e169567bbad)
     - MVVM lets you pull out the business logic from the page related logic, like the click events etc.
+- Blarzorise - Robust UI component library tailored for Blazor [Documentation](https://blazorise.com/docs/components/)

 ---
 ### Blazor WASM Project Setup (EngineAnalyticsWebApp)
 - App Type: Blazor WebAssemly Standalone App
 - Best practice is to isolate components such as client and server.
 (UI, Components, Shared for this example)
 - In modern web components, there should be modern web data-binding, reusability and cohesive chunks of functionality.
+- Run the app first the and the second time, show metrics in Network tab in developer console.
+- Web assemblies are unique to the application, it runs once for an application then those are being saved in the cache of the website.